On this page you will find information about:

 Read more about infections and how they are treated.

 Fatigue is a common side effect of capecitabine.
 It isn’t the same as feeling tired.
 Fatigue can make you feel weak and have problems concentrating.
-Some people find that the fatigue starts a few hours to a few days after having chemotherapy and starts to get better after a few days.
+Some people find that the fatigue starts a few hours to a few days after having chemotherapy and starts to get better a few days later.
 See how the chemotherapy affects you and work out how much activity you can manage.
 There are things that can help with fatigue.
-Read our tips coping with fatigue.
+Read our tips on coping with it.

-This is a common side effect of capecitabine.
-You will normally be given anti-sickness medicines to manage sickness.
-If these medicines don’t help, speak to your chemotherapy team about changing to a different medicine.
+This is a common side effect of capecitabine but you will be given anti-sickness medicines to stop you feeling or being sick.
+If these don’t help, call the emergency number.
+You may be able to change to a different medicine.

 If you find it hard to swallow the capecitabine tablets, or you are sick just after taking them, call your chemotherapy team for advice.

 Capecitabine can make the palms of your hands and the soles of your feet red and sore, and your skin may start to peel or blister.
 Your skin might also look shiny, feel tight and crack around the fingertips.
-Your doctor or nurse may give you a vitamin or creams to help with this.
+Your doctor or nurse may give you cream or medicine to help with this.

 Capecitabine can make your mouth sore, or cause mouth ulcers which can be painful.
-Tell your chemotherapy team about any problems with your mouth.
-They can make sure you don’t have a mouth infection, and give you a mouthwash which should help.
+Tell your chemotherapy team about any mouth problems.
+They can make sure you don’t have a mouth infection and give you a mouthwash to help.
+You should also tell them if you have white spots in your mouth.
+This is a sign of oral thrush, which is normally easy to treat.

 During your treatment you may not feel like eating, and you may start to lose weight.
 Try eating small meals often.
 If your appetite does not get better after a few days, speak to your doctor, specialist nurse or dietitian.
-We have tips on dealing with a loss of appetite.
+We have tips for dealing with appetite loss .

-If you have diarrhoea, try to drink as much water as you can.
-If you are finding it hard to drink enough fluids, contact your chemotherapy team.
-If you have diarrhoea more than four times a day, tell your chemotherapy team.
-They can give you medicines to control it.
+If you have diarrhoea, try to drink as much water as you can manage.
+Call the 24 hour emergency number if you have diarrhoea more than four times a day or are finding it hard to drink enough fluids.
+They can give you medicines to control the diarrhoea.
 You may be told to stop taking capecitabine, or your doctor can lower the dose.
-We have tips on dealing with diarrhoea.
+We have tips for dealing with diarrhoea.

 Some people get swelling in their feet, ankles, legs, fingers or face.
 This is because of a build-up of fluid, which is called oedema.
-This normally gets better by itself.
 If you have swelling in your feet, it may help to have your legs up on a cushion when you are sitting down.
 Your doctor may also be able to give you some medicines to help.

 Capecitabine can lower the number of platelets in your blood.
 This is called thrombocytopenia.
 You may bruise more easily than normal, and you may be more likely to have nosebleeds or bleeding gums.